-The Drag and Drop builder streamlines your email content creation process by enabling you to build professional campaigns without technical expertise.
+The Drag & Drop builder streamlines your email content creation process by enabling you to build professional campaigns without technical expertise.
 You can create engaging email experiences using personalization features, dynamic images, and merge tags that help improve subscriber engagement while maintaining a consistent brand presentation across all your email campaigns.

 Mastering these content editing features enables you to deliver more relevant, personalized messages to your subscribers, which typically leads to better open rates and click-through performance compared to static, one-size-fits-all email content.

-This builder enables you to create email content by dragging and dropping the content elements onto the canvas.
+This builder enables you to create email content by dragging and dropping content elements onto the canvas.
 You can edit the content on the canvas and edit its properties on the properties panel.
 The rows can be used for controlling the structure of your email content.

 Builder Toolbar and Content Properties